-- RAC meetings in the Northeastern Region are held at the Vernal City Offices, 447 E. Main St. in Vernal - The Southeastern Region, meetings are held at the John Wesley Powell Museum, 885 E. Main St. in Green River. - The Northern, Central and Southern regions meetings are held in a different location each month.
+- RAC meetings in the Northeastern Region are held at the Vernal City Offices, 447 E. Main St. in Vernal. - The Southeastern Region, meetings are held at the John Wesley Powell Museum, 885 E. Main St. in Green River. - The Northern, Central and Southern regions meetings are held in a different location each month.

-For information on where the meetings will be held, call the Division regional office in those regions or check the Division's Internet address:
+For information on where the meetings will be held, call the Division regional office in those regions or check the Division web site:

-www.nr.state.ut.us/dwr/dwr.htm (Public Meetings)
+www.wildlife.utah.gov (Public Meetings)